December 26, 2020

 Can you change your eating habits in 30 days?
 That’s what the Whole30® program wants to help you do!
 CEO and co-founder Melissa Urban created the program in 2009 to act as one big reset button for the body and mind. to act as one big reset button for the body and mind.
 There are loads of potential benefits like improving energy levels, getting better sleep, and reducing inflammation.
 And yes, weight loss may be a natural byproduct for some, but it’s not the focus.
 Intrigued?
 Here’s the lowdown.

 For 30 days, you eliminate processed foods, sugars, grains, legumes, and dairy, and increase high-quality proteins, healthy fats, seeds, nuts, some fruit, and loads of veggies.
 And it’s a lot more than a diet—Whole30® is a journey.
 It’s important to stay curious as you learn what makes your body feel good!

-You’ll get the most out of the program when you focus on what you can eat (we’ve got lots of suggestions below, plus ready-made kits) as well as uncovering the root causes of your cravings.
+You’ll get the most out of the program when you focus on what you can eat (we’ve got lots of suggestions below, plus ready-made shopping lists) as well as uncovering the root causes of your cravings.
 After the 30 days is up, how you move forward is completely up to you.
 Some people stick with it long-term and others use the program as a jumpstart once or twice during the year.
 As you add eliminated foods back into your diet slowly, you can see how your body reacts and make a decision from there.

 Now, there are two parts to any Whole30® experience—rules and recommendations.
 Rules are the same for everyone and definitely a must for sticking with the program.
 Recommendations are a bit looser and can vary depending on your unique situation.
 Here are all the Whole30® guidelines: